 Mission Moments and More Video

 According to the 1972 Book of Discipline paragraph 163.b there shall be a World Communion (formerly Fellowship of Suffering and Service) offering to support the division of chaplains and ministries, Crusade Scholarships and the scholarship fund for minority groups.

-Around the globe, countless gifted and qualified people – especially youth and young adults – face financial obstacles that hinder them from preparing for the vocation God has given them.
-For ethnic students who will be the first in their families to attend college or for those people of color who haven’t historically had access to resources that make higher education possible, the road toward education has often been unwieldy.
+Around the globe, countless gifted and qualified people face financial obstacles that hinder them from preparing for the vocation God has given them, especially youth and young adults.
+For ethnic students who will be the first generation in their families to attend college, or for those people of color who haven’t historically had access to resources that make higher education possible, the road toward education has often been unwieldy.